 Chili is classic American comfort food at its finest.
 Warm, hearty, and flavorful, you can find many different versions of chili all across the United States.

 This stovetop chili is the perfect recipe for a chilly October evening when all you want to do is cuddle up on the couch in a warm, cozy blanket and watch Halloween movies.
-Try pairing it with my delicious brown butter cornbread.

 Some links throughout this post are affiliate links, which means I earn a small commission at no extra cost to you.
 If you’re willing to use them, it helps fund this site and allows me to continue to provide content.
 I appreciate your support!